Paiute Native Nevadans Images Published by Mrs. K. A. Raftice, Printed by Richard Behrendt, and Photographed by Walter X. Osborn

 Behrendt’s artists added a limited amount of color to the image, leaving the clothes of the woman and child white.
-The artist spends time adding color details to the woman scarf and limited the exterior of the cradleboard of a light brown leather color.
+The artist spends time adding color details to the woman’s scarf and limits the exterior of the cradleboard to a light brown leather color.

 Credit line on the left edge of the back of post card; “1347 Published by Richard Behrendt, San Francisco, Cal. for Mrs. R.A.
 Raftice, Arlington Block, Carson City, Nevada, Printed In Germany.”

-Both Shaw, and later the drug store often used Albertype to print post cards.
+Later, Shaw and the drug store often used Albertype to print post cards.

-Despite two separate orders at different times, and with different backs, there is a problem with the caption of this black and white post card.
+Despite two separate orders at different times and with different backs, there is a problem with this black and white postcard’s caption.

 While other post card captions place the woman and child in different locations, Carson City and Virginia City, the Albertype mistakenly says the “PIUTE SQUAW AND PAPOOSE” are from “NEVADA CITY, NEV.”
-There is no Nevada City, Nevada, there is Nevada City, northern California.
+There is no Nevada City, Nevada; there is a Nevada City in northern California.

 A credit line for the “PIONEER DRUG STORE” is found at the bottom of the face of the vertical post card.